-This park is not as huge as other national parks in Florida but still worth a one-time visit.
-Although it is nothing like its name suggests the Fort Caroline no longer exists here now.
-However, at one time, it did.
+This place is not as huge as other national parks in Florida, but still worth a one-time visit.

-Fort Caroline national memorial holds historical value.
-The various battles that were fought here marked the European Nations’ first battles to control the land.
-It is located on the bluffs of St. Johns.
+Fort Caroline National Memorial holds historical value.
+The various battles that were fought here marked the European Nations’ first battles to control the land, and now, it is located on the bluffs of St. Johns.

 9. Fort Matanzas

-Although not one of the biggest national parks in Florida, the Fort Matanzas National Monument has some amazing beauty.
-It is a spectacular hidden gem of Florida that includes an incredible ferry ride for the Fort, and that is also free of charge.
+Fort Matanzas National Monument has some amazing beauty.
+It is a spectacular hidden gem of Florida that includes an incredible ferry ride to the Fort and is free of charge.

-Here, you can even spot Dolphins, wading bird fish, and osprey fly.
+You can even spot Dolphins, wading birdfish, and osprey flying here.
 Activities that you can experience here are boating, fort tours, hiking, and fishing.

 10. Gulf Islands

-The national park service has given its best to preserve this national seashore’s special purpose for around 40 years.
+This park has given its best to preserve this national seashore’s special purpose for around 40 years.
 The major and spectacular attraction here is the immaculate white sandy beaches.

-Some of the best beachside recreations are available here, in the gulf islands.
-Activities available are biking, birding, boating, camping, diving, fishing, hiking, historic forts, ranger-led tours, sailing, snorkeling, stargazing, and swimming.
-These are enjoyed by all who come to visit.
+Some of the best beachside recreations available are biking, birding, boating, camping, diving, fishing, hiking, historic forts, ranger-led tours, sailing, snorkeling, stargazing, and swimming.

-Timucuan Preserve is another beautiful national park in Florida.
-This park has around 46,000 acres of salt marshes, coastal dunes, and hardwood hammocks.
+Timucuan Preserve has around 46,000 acres of salt marshes, coastal dunes, and hardwood hammocks.
 It is located near Jacksonville.

 Activities you will enjoy the most are biking, camping, hiking, paddling, plantation tours, and wildlife watching.